kwirk/eventgallery/admin/doc/readme.md

 ## 2.6.4

 	- New Features
 		- added option to display links to external sites instead of using the internal add2cart button.
 As of now there is a global configuration option where you can define a pattern for the external link.
 Make sure you use the internal or the external cart button only.
 If you're fit with JavaScript you can target the new add2cart button and apply a different behavior.
 The link contains two attributes data-file and data-folder which might become useful.
 		- Lightbox uses it's own name space now.
-This will reduce the conlicts with other lightbox includes.
+This will reduce the conflicts with other lightbox includes.
+		- List of events supports paging now
+		- remove the a lot of configuration options for the events list (the new feature is the clean code ;-)

 	- Bug Fixes
+		- fixed missing error messages on checkout page
+		- updated markdown library to prevent some warning messages in the documentation view
+		- fixes issue with flexible layouts.
+The width is calculated initially, then the scroll bars appear and the width decreases.
+The images will end up unaligned.
+		  Now I set the min-width of the container initially to a height so the scrollbars appear and the width calculation works.

 ## 2.6.3